How To Stay Sober On New Year’s Eve

 The Pressure Of Making New Year’s Resolutions

 Making resolutions for New Year’s is one way that you can set goals for the new year.
-But for some, this can add pressure to make changes you may not necessarily be ready for.
+For some, this can add pressure to make changes you may not necessarily be ready for.

 Ask yourself: